OctopusDeploy/blog/blog/2023-05/polling-443/Index.md

 ## Conclusion

 Octopus Cloud can use port 443 for polling tentacle communication.
-This removes the need to have a non-standard port open in the customer firewall.
+This removes the need to have a non-standard port open in the customer's firewall.
 This saves the effort and up to 6 months delay for approval of firewall exemptions and custom rules.

 A similar approach works for self-hosted OD where there is a single execution server.
 For multiple executions servers, while it is possible, configuration is more complex.